BhabishyaLuitel/AgriSageAI/README.md

 pip install -r requirements.txt

 4. Set Up Environment Variables (Crucial Step)
 This project requires a Google Gemini API key to power its conversational features.
-This key must be stored securely and should never be committed to version control.
+This key must be stored securely.

 In the root of the project folder, create a new file named exactly .env.